 GHG Emission (tCO2e)

-Period Scope 1 Scope 2
+Period Scope 1 Scope 2 Scope 3

+FYE 2024 344.9358 0.058484 73.1581

 FYE 2023 402.5142 0.048121

-FYE 2022 226.460700 0.050252
+FYE 2022 226.4607 0.050252

-FYE 2021 131.112300 0.048785

-Scope 1: Direct GHG emissions from vehicles and facilities owned and controlled by the Group
+Scope 1: Direct GHG emis sions from vehicles and facilities owne ed and controlled by the Group

-Scope 2: Indirect GHG emissions from purchased electricity
+Scope 2: Indirect GHG emissions from purchased electric

+Scope 3: Estimate GHG em issions from employee commuting to and from work and business trave el

 Standard: GHG Protocol

 Emission Factor: Electricity emission factors for Malaysia, Peninsular Malaysia - 0.78

 Our preliminary statement is organised based on the four core themes identified by the TCFD as essential to addressing climate change: Governance, Strategy, Risk Management, and Metrics and Targets.
-In compliance with Bursa Malaysia's requirements, we are committed to deliver a comprehensive TCFD disclosure by 2025.
+In Compliance with Bursa Malaysia's requirements, we are committed to deliver a comprehensive TCFD disclosure by 2025.